Why iPhone 12's 5G speed will probably be disappointing for many Apple fans

 What 5G can do for you besides fast phone downloadsSee all photos

-If you've been waiting to buy an iPhone until it has 5G support, chances are you'll be rewarded this fall.
+If you've been waiting to buy an iPhone until it has 5G support, you're in luck.
 But do your research about the 5G connectivity in your area and what your carrier offers.
 If you don't care about 5G and are on an upgrade year for your iPhone, then you're in a great position.
 You'll still be able to use the reliable and comfortable 4G LTE that you've grown accustomed to, and over the coming years you might notice faster service as 5G and its multiple flavors of connectivity expand across the US.

 That should offer a modicum of comfort in this horrible year.